tsl143/itsopensource/content/blog/how-to-create-gists-from-command-line/index.md

 ```

 Now you are ready to use `pretty-diff` and share the git changes.
-Just run this command and it will upload the changes to github gist.
+Just run this command and it will upload the changes to GitHub gist.

 ```bash
 gist-diff
 ```

-`gist-diff` will create a gist and then opens browser to URL of the gist.
+`gist-diff` will create a gist and then opens the browser to the URL of the gist.

 Happy sharing the code.